The Importance of a Robust Crisis Management Program: Lessons from the AWS Outage

 Lesson: Even non-customer-facing infrastructure can trigger cascading failures.

-The disruption touched diverse sectors: gaming, finance, education, streaming.
+The disruption touched diverse sectors: gaming, finance, education, and streaming.

 Lesson: Your dependencies may be hidden — evaluate not just your infrastructure but the upstream provider’s ecosystem.